 This is used to dye cotton and cellulosic fabrics.
 Vat dyeing is the name of the process of dyeing.
 Vat dyes are insoluble in water (or most other solvents) but they become soluble during the vat-making process, which can be complicated.
 Colour doesnot wash away fast.
 Indigo dyeing is an example of vat dyeing.

 Hot water Dyes & Cold water Dyes

 Coldwater dyes are used to dye cotton fabrics.
 A fixing agent (like soda ash) has to be used along with cold water for dyeing.
 Coldwater dyes do not work well with polyester.
 Hot water dyes are used to dye natural fabrics as well as synthetics and are used with hot water of temperature 130-150ºF

-Related posts : How to dye clothes – a simple tutorial; How to tie-dye ; 10 easy tie-dye designs; Different types of tie-dye; 50 different methods to embellish and decorate fabric
+Related posts : How to dye clothes – a simple tutorial; How to tie-dye ; How to create cool tie dye patterns on fabric; Different types of tie-dye; 50 different methods to embellish and decorate fabric